 \section{Conclusion and Future Work}

-In this paper, we present a novel consensus-free and crash fault tolerant weight reassignment protocol that can be used to improve the performance of atomic read/write storage systems.
-The distinguished feature of our protocol compared to previous solutions is that for executing each r/w operation, it is not required to communicate with a quorum of processes for finding the most up-to-date processes' weights, leading to improving efficiency.
-The evaluation results verify that our protocol outperforms other solutions.
-We assume that the set of servers is not changed over time; however, the protocol can be extended to consider that servers can leave and new servers can join the system as future work.
+In this paper, we present a novel consensus-free and crash fault-tolerant weight reassignment protocol that can be used to improve the performance of atomic read/write storage systems.
+The distinguishing feature of our protocol compared to previous solutions is that for executing each r/w operation, it is not required to communicate with a quorum of processes for finding the most up-to-date processes' weights, providing better efficiency.
+The evaluation results show that our protocol outperforms other solutions.
+We assume that the set of servers does not change over time; however, the protocol can be extended to consider that servers can leave and new servers can join the system as future work.
 Besides, every client sends each of its requests to all servers.
 Working on using strategies for selecting a subset of servers to send requests for improving the network congestion can be another direction for future improvement.
 Extending the failure model to Byzantine failures could be another direction for future work as well.

 In Section \ref{sec:introduction}, we presented an example to show that throughput of a storage system can be improved using WMQS in contrast to SMQS.
 In Figure \ref{code:quoracle}, we present the code written using Python programming language and \textit{quoracle} library to compute throughput of that example.
 We defined four nodes (processes), read quorums for SMQS, and read quorums for WMQS (for simplicity, we omitted the write quorums).
 Finally, the throughput of the storage systems that are based on SMQS and WMQS are computed by calling the \textit{capacity} function.